PixelRocket-Shop/vault-html-tailwind/README.md

-# Vault - Tailwind CSS HTML Responsive Sass Landing Page Template
+# Vault - Tailwind CSS HTML Responsive Saas Landing Page Template

 ## Overview
 Unlock your website's potential with Vault - the ultimate Tailwind CSS HTML landing page template.
 With its sleek design and responsive layout, Vault is the perfect solution for businesses and individuals looking to make a lasting impression online.
 Featuring customizable HTML code and easy-to-use features such as customer testimonials, pricing table, and powerful call-to-action buttons, Vault is the key to unlocking your website's success.